 Impatience with long queues at the Alhambra, or jostling for a clear photograph at Angkor Wat, has become a familiar frustration for the modern traveler.
 While iconic World Heritage Sites possess an undeniable gravitational pull, a vast number of lesser-known UNESCO World Heritage Sites offer equally compelling narratives without the constant thrum of mass tourism.
 These hidden gems, scattered across the globe, provide a more intimate and often more profound understanding of human civilization and the natural world.
 By diverting from the well-trodden itinerary, travelers uncover profound historical significance and actively participate in the economic preservation of these fragile treasures.
-This exploration of specific lesser-known sites reveals not only their unique histories, but also the universal challenges and rewards of protecting our shared world heritage.

 The Rock-Hewn Churches of Lalibela: Faith Carved from the Volcano